Open Timestamps: Leveraging Bitcoin's Security For All Data

 And you know how old paper is.

 Yeah, you can even tell how old paper is in many cases, or at least roughly.
 And if we’re moving to a digital world, that kind of stuff becomes completely impossible and every document can be altered in ways that are just unseeable.
-So He wanted to solve that problem and he and Heber, they tried to solve this problem.
+He and Haber tried to solve this problem.
 They couldn’t figure out how to solve this problem because every solution they come up with relied on some kind of third party to vouch that a document existed at a certain point in time.
 And maybe that third party would be checked by another, by fourth party, but there was always some trust involved, and that’s what I want to get rid of.

 Exactly, yes.
 So, ultimately, they thought they were not going to be able to solve this problem, and then they wanted to at least prove that this was an unsolvable problem.
-But then while trying to prove that it was unsolvable, they came to the realization that, wait a minute, this is actually solvable if everyone in the world is party of the timestamping process.
+But then while trying to prove that it was unsolvable, they came to the realization that this is actually solvable if everyone in the world is party of the timestamping process.
 So everyone in the world submits their hashes and everyone in this world receives the combined hashes in return.
-That way, if you want to forge history, you would have to corrupt everyone or it would be obvious to everyone, like No one’s going to go along with that.
+That way, if you want to forge history, you would have to corrupt everyone or it would be obvious to everyone, like no one’s going to go along with that.
 That was their solution, and this solution, I think, evolved.
-Ultimately, they came up with this idea of including the Merkle route into newspapers.
-Then there was a Merkle route in the New York Times of May 22nd, 1996.
+Ultimately, they came up with this idea of including the Merkle root into newspapers.
+Then there was a Merkle root in the New York Times of May 22nd, 1996.
 So you knew that documents existed back then.
-Yep.
 And ultimately, their ideas were inspiration for Satoshi Nakamoto.
 It was included in the Bitcoin white paper.
-And that’s interesting because now peter toss came up with a solution to actually implement a very similar solution into bitcoin so we’ve sort of gone full circle
+And that’s interesting because now Peter Todd came up with a solution to actually implement a very similar solution into bitcoin, so we’ve sort of gone full circle.

 Right, pretty much.
 Okay.

 And they have a financial incentive to have this copy.
-It’s one thing to say everybody in the world must participate and have this hash, it’s in order to say, well, if you want to use money you need to keep track of a hash and by the way it also fixes this timestamping problem.
-Right.
-Okay, I think, I guess that’s all we’ve got.
+It’s one thing to say everybody in the world must participate and have this hash, it’s another to say, well, if you want to use money you need to keep track of a hash and by the way it also fixes this timestamping problem.
+That’s all we’ve got.